RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 ### For Loops

 For-loops allow you to execute a block of code a specified number of times.
 The first expression initializes the value at the beginning of the loop.
-The second expression tests the condition each time around the loop, and finally the modification (third) expression is executed at the end of each iteration.
+The second expression sets the limit for how many times the loop should iterate.
+The third expression "steps" the incrementor `i` in this case by one value for each iteration.
+In other words, `i` gets bigger by one digit with each iteration:

 ```js
 for (i = 0; i <= 10; i++) {